MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-deploy-emulator/includes/05-exercise-deploy.md

     * Update **CmdArgs** with your Azure IoT Central ID scope.
     * Update **DeviceAuthentication** with the Azure Sphere tenant ID.
 The tenant ID is the numeric value that you got from running the `azsphere tenant show-selected` command.

-1. Update **AllowedConnections** with the Azure IoT Central application endpoints that you copied to Notepad.
+1. Update **AllowedConnections** with the Azure IoT Central application endpoints that you copied to Notepad in an earlier module.

 1. Include a network endpoint for *test.mosquitto.org* in the **AllowedAllowedConnections** list.